DeVilhena-Paulo/mini-C/README.md

 ### Ltl Module

-The main work of register allocation having already been implemented in the three past modules, Here we only make sure to respect some restrictions from the assembly x86_64 set of instructions such as a maximum of one memory access per operation.
+The main work of register allocation having already been implemented in the three past modules.
+Here we only make sure to respect some restrictions from the assembly x86_64 set of instructions such as a maximum of one memory access per operation.

 ### Assembly Module